Zimbabwe has officially become a pariah state!

 Furthermore, the US Constitution is very big on freedoms and rights, such as those of speech and communication - thus, making it virtually impossible to prosecute an American citizen for communicating with anyone - including a 'foreign government'.

-Why, then, would a government in 2023 be so keen on replicating questionable legislation - as much as it may desire to protect its national interests, and preserve sovereignty?
+Why, then, would a government in 2023 be so keen on replicating questionable legislation - as much as it may desire to protect its national interests, and preserving sovereignty?

 This is where Zimbabwe's own so-called 'Patriotic Bill' is found wanting.